josdem/hugo/content/techtalk/spring/spring_webflux_required_args_constructor.md

 }
 ```

 That's it, with `@RequiredArgsConstructor` we are avoiding to use `@Autowired private PersonService personSerivice;` and with that action we have a code more clean and easy to test.
+We are using Lombok as well for logging with `@Slf4` annotation.
 This is the controller test case:

 ```java
 package com.jos.dem.spring.webflux.lombok;